russellallen/self/docs/handbook/howtoprg.rst

     :scale: 100
     :align: left

-Double-click on the word “foo” to select that field for editing.
+Double-click on the word “foo\*” to select that field for editing.
 (The same trick works on slot names)

 ..  figure:: images/Pgm_Env_Image25.*